-Biden expected to nominate acting FCC Chair Jessica Rosenworcel for permanent post
+Biden nominates acting FCC Chair Jessica Rosenworcel for permanent post

 The FCC has been stymied by vacancies under President Biden’s tenure, as the White House contends with a raging public health crisis, supply chain collapse and a torrent of severe weather disasters.
 Unless both candidates are approved by the Senate before the end of the year, Rosenworcel’s term will expire and Republicans will claim a majority in January.

-Rosenworcel, who had been widely favored to be Biden’s pick, would be faced with a deadlocked agency and tangled policy landscape that influences how Americans learn, work, shop and communicate.
+Rosenworcel, who had been widely favored to be Biden’s pick, faces a tangled policy landscape that influences how Americans learn, work, shop and communicate.
 As acting chair, Rosenworcel has tackled robocalls and championed efforts to close the “homework gap,” including $3.2 billion for emergency broadband benefits to help millions of students who lack access, according to the FCC.

 While regulators have long cast Internet access as a luxury, the pandemic has crystallized how essential the Web is to modern life.
 It has illuminated the gulf between those who can seamlessly migrate their lives online and those who must rely on free broadband signals in malls, coffee shops and darkened parking lots.
 Research has demonstrated that Internet access is tethered to jobs and economic growth.